5 Reasons why it's time to replace your Excel timesheet

 Say you have a company of 10 who are extremely busy all week long.
 Then on Friday they are back in the office and need to update their timesheets for next month’s billing or payroll.
 Have you ever tried to open an Excel document and seen this message?

 With your old Excel timesheets, they can’t all access it at once without the possibility of overwriting what someone else has done.
 More time is wasted.
 Nine people sitting around doing nothing while someone updates their timesheets has a cost.
-Let's say a whole weeks timesheet takes someone half an hour.
+Let's say a whole week's timesheet takes someone half an hour to complete.
 You can do the maths and see how much you’re paying people to wait for a system that’s being used.
 With a purpose-built system, this isn’t a problem as everyone can log in all at once and do what they need to do.

 The skill required to create an effective Excel timesheet